 For example, the app for Chrome, Or Pomodoro app for Linux

 - A convenient schedule of working sessions and breaks.
 Actually, you are free to set time intervals as you like.
-I like default “Pomodoro”‘s intervals.
+I like the default “Pomodoro”‘s intervals.
 A working session is 25 min and a break is 5 mins.
 Each forth break is 10 mins.
 25 minutes is a time you can easily work without misdirecting.
 It’s not so long and not so stressful.
 5 minutes for a break is not as short as it could look at the first.
 I’ve read the book “A Mind For Numbers” in 2 weeks in 5 minutes breaks.
 And it was really effective.
 Of course, if you are reading something very sophisticated 5 min will not be enough.